 You can see last year’s post here, but our future in this house was uncertain a year ago so I didn’t set lofty house goals, only necessary ones.
 As plans became clear, we abandoned those and dove into so many unexpected and fun projects that probably won’t do anything for resale but 100% have upped my enjoyment of our house.
 Highlights include:

 Backyard Fence – addressing our backyard fence issues has been a goal since we first moved in and it is SO FULFILLING to have finally tackled it!
-It has singlehandedly lifted us from all around dumpy looking.Master Bedroom Additions – a dream furniture acquisition I thought would never happen so it finally feels truly done…I mean, besides the carpet :/ And ZERO regrets about adding a TV!Back Gate – this was one out of necessity but still so aesthetically fun!Wood wall – winner of Favorite Project 2019, this affordable wood wall has transformed the feeling of our house.
-We are still working on pulling the room together to serve us better (did you hear a new couch is on the way?!) but this wall is what has been missing in this room all along.Front Yard Screens – technically completed in 2018 but painted in 2019, these finished off the look of our front exterior yay!Faux Board and Batten Wall – it was the year of wall facades!
+It has singlehandedly lifted us from all around dumpy looking.Main Bedroom Furniture – a dream furniture acquisition I thought would never happen so it finally feels truly done…I mean, besides the carpet :/ And ZERO regrets about adding a TV!Back Gate – this was one out of necessity but still so aesthetically fun!Wood wall – winner of Favorite Project 2019, this affordable wood wall has transformed the feeling of our house.
+We are still working on pulling the room together to serve us better (a new couch is on the way?!) but this wall is what has been missing in this room all along.Front Yard Screens – technically completed in 2018 but painted in 2019, these added some interest to our boring front exterior.Faux Board and Batten Wall – it was the year of wall facades I guess!
 I loved this project and couldn’t believe how easy or cheap it was!One Room Challenge Den Revamp – while the timeline was stressful for sure, I am so so happy with the quick revamp of our den.
-I wasn’t sure if I’d ever do an ORC again, but I have barely changed a thing in this room and it functions beautifully so maybe that speaks volumes to the success of the One Room Challenge and I should utilize the challenge again for those rooms I’m avoiding???
+I’m not sure if I’d ever do an ORC again (it was intense), but I have barely changed a thing in this room and it functions beautifully so maybe that speaks volumes to the success of the One Room Challenge and I should utilize the challenge again for those rooms I’m avoiding???

 With a 10+ year plan to be in this house, this is the home that our kids will (are) spend(ing) the bulk of the childhood in and I’m so happy with that.
 I truly love this house and it has lived up to its promise to be an exceptional family home.
 We want to keep our slow and steady pace of improvements up over the next 5 years and then hopefully just enjoy living here and deal with upkeep and maintenance on the backend (windows, roof, etc).
 As of now, our Twenties goals include: